Why Read This

 When Forrester introduced the concept of the Information Workplace (IW) in 2006 it was largely a vision of the future.
 Since then, much has changed.
 The world economy has suffered a prolonged recession, forcing organizations to find new ways to drive information worker productivity.
 Technology Populism has resulted in workers self-provisioning consumer-grade tools to solve business problems.
 And often, IT is getting pushed to respond with enterprise-grade alternatives.
 Tech vendors are taking notice — packaging more and more software workloads into end-to-end IW solutions.
 These trends mean that content and collaboration professionals must make increasingly bigger, strategic bets on IW solutions with broad and long-term implications.

-Tags: Application Strategy & Selection, Business Intelligence, Business Process Management (BPM), Enterprise Collaboration, Enterprise Content Management, Enterprise Portals & Search, Enterprise Search Platforms, Enterprise Web 2.0, Information Management, IT Spending Forecasts, Packaged Applications, Sourcing & Procurement, Sourcing Strategy & Execution, Tech Sector Economics, Technology Adoption Data
+Tags: Application Strategy & Selection, Business Intelligence, Business Process Management (BPM), Enterprise Collaboration, Enterprise Content Management, Enterprise Portals & Search, Enterprise Social, Information Management, IT Spending Forecasts, Packaged Solutions, Site Search, Sourcing & Procurement, Sourcing Strategy & Execution, Tech Sector Economics, Technology Adoption Data